mpapad/mpapad.github.io/_pages/projects.md

 ## RASoRS: “Risk Analysis of Software Requirements Specification”.
 Fonds National de la Researche Luxembourg - CORE.

-This is an FNR CORE funding, supporting a PhD student and a PostDoc.
+This is an FNR CORE funding.
 The project was written together with Renzo Degiovanni and we both significantly contribute to its implementation.
 The project is about developing techniques and tools for the identification, assessment and resolution of goal conflicts in requirements specification.
 In particular the project deals with requirements organised around specific goals and has the following objectives:
 (a) Automatic identification of goal conflicts in requirements specification (b) Defining assessment metrics for goal conflicts
 (c) Develop techniques and tools for resolving the goal conflicts All in all, the RASoRS project aims at providing ways for identifying, measuring and improving the quality of goal oriented software requirements.
 These are the most important ingredients for building reliable and robust software systems.